Pat Sullivan (American football): Personal life

-Sullivan was married to the former Jean Hicks of Birmingham and they had three children – Kim, and twins Kelly and Patrick, Jr.
+Sullivan was married to the former Jean Hicks of Birmingham and they had three children – Kim, and twins Kelly and Patrick Jr.

 Death

-Pat Sullivan died on December 1, 2019 after a long battle with cancer.
+Pat Sullivan died on December 1, 2019, after a long battle with cancer.
 On January 1, 2020, Auburn players wore "7" decals on the left side of their helmets during the Outback Bowl to commemorate Sullivan.

+Sullivan is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.

+He was cremated at Ridout's Valley Chapel Funeral Home in Homewood, Alabama.
+His celebration of life was held at Church of the Highlands within the Grants Mills campus on December 6, 2019.

 Honors and awards

 Sullivan was selected to the Alabama Sports Hall of Fame, class of 1981.
 In 1988, he was also a charter member of the Senior Bowl Hall of Fame.
 The football field house at Samford University was renamed in his honor.
 In 2016, Sullivan's High School Alma Mater renamed the John Carroll High School Football Field in honor of Pat Sullivan.